paorazio/website/content/event/example/index.md

   country: Germany

 summary: An integrated ABM approach to understanding the impact of pandemics and fiscal stimuli on the economy and climate
 abstract: 'The paper discusses how infectious diseases, including the COVID-19 pandemic, significantly impact public health, the economy, and society.
-It points out that while the COVID-19 pandemic has shown the link between climate change and human health and how global crises can unfold, there's a gap in existing research regarding the combined risks of climate change and pandemics.
-The paper introduces the CliMaPanLab model, which combines economic and financial dynamics, a climate component, and factors in the potential for new infectious diseases like COVID-19.
-The CliMaPanLab is used in this study to explore strategies for short-term economic recovery that promote long-term environmental sustainability.'
+It points out that while the COVID-19 pandemic has shown the link between climate change and human health and how global crises can unfold, there's a gap in existing research regarding the combined risks of climate change and pandemics.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.